webplatform/docs/css/properties/flow-from/index.md

 |CSS object model property=identifier
 |Values={{CSS Property Value
 |Data Type=identifier
-|Description=Replaces content from specified named flow, threading it from one ''region'' element to another.
+|Description=Replaces content from specified named flow, flowing it from one ''region'' element to another.
 }}{{CSS Property Value
 |Data Type=none
 |Description=Keeps element as is, and does not transform it into a region and replace its content.